wandb/docs/content/guides/hosting/env-vars.md

 You can also configure Redis using the environment variable `REDIS` on the container or in your Kubernetes deployment.
 Alternatively, you could also setup `REDIS` as a Kubernetes secret.

-The above assumes the Redis instance is running at the default port of `6379`.
+This page assumes the Redis instance is running at the default port of `6379`.
 If you configure a different port, setup authentication and also want to have TLS enabled on the `redis` instance the connection string format would look something like: `redis://$USER:$PASSWORD@$HOST:$PORT?tls=true`